-All providers must be enrolled NH Medicaid Providers except in circumstances where an entity uses an organized health care delivery system as a "pass-through" entity, in accordance with NH administrative rule He-M 504.
+Verification of Provider Qualifications Entity Responsible for Verification: All providers must be enrolled NH Medicaid Providers except in circumstances where an entity contracts with an organized health care delivery system.
 In such case, verification of provider qualifications is done by the OHCDS.